01 of 06

 Dye each batch the color of your choice.
 Then place the icing into separate squeeze bottles.
-Use different sizes, or label them, so you know which one is the thicker and which one is the thinner icing.Continue to 3 of 6 below.
+Use different sizes or label them so that you know which one is the thicker and which one is the thinner icing.Continue to 3 of 6 below.

 03 of 06

 Next, after you have made your icing and separated it off into two different bottles, use the thicker icing to create an edge along the cookie.
 Make sure the edge is one complete line that connects the entire rim of the cookie; otherwise the thinner icing will spill through the edge, giving a new meaning to "flooding" cookies.Continue to 4 of 6 below.